 This can help you break down your strategy into discrete phases that efficiently target each of them, rather than choosing a one-size-fits-all approach that rarely works in B2B.

-You must first understand how your business’s unique sales funnel works before you can go ahead and uncover the keywords that your buyer personas are utilizing and what you need to rank for.
+You must first understand how your business’s unique sales funnel works before you can go ahead and uncover the keywords that your buyer personas are utilising and what you need to rank for.

 While the lines between sales and marketing have been blurring for some time, you may not be aware of how to examine your funnel.